tarasglek/eget.wasm/README.md

 ### WASI/WASM

 A [WASI](https://wasi.dev/) compatible build can be created by running the `./build-wasi.sh` script.
 This will produce an `eget.wasm` file.
-This build of `eget` does not perform any network I/O. Instead, any network requests are translated into filesystem reads from `/tmp`.
+This build of `eget` does not perform any network I/O because Go and most WASI runtimes only support `wasi_snapshot_preview1`, which does not include sockets.
+Instead, any network requests are translated into filesystem reads from `/tmp`.
 A request to `scheme://host/path` will be read from `/tmp/scheme/host/path`.

 This is useful for running `eget` in sandboxed environments.
 You will need a WASI-compatible runtime like [wasmtime](https://wasmtime.dev/).